stefanobartoletti/bricks-docs/docs/theme/bootstrap/README.md

 Bricks comes with a built-in integration with Bootstrap 4, which is included as a NPM package and is compiled from its source files.

-The template files already include components and classes from this framework, maing it easy to quickly start a new project.
+The template files already include components and classes from this framework, making it easy to quickly start a new project.

 ## CSS